-These notes were taken mostly from a post from Caith during beta, and are pretty much all we have with regards to an explanation of how the system works.
+These initial notes were taken mostly from a post from Caith during beta, and were pretty much all we had from the team with regards to an explanation of how the system works.
 I have added in comments where appropriate, on things that we know changed between beta and launch.
 I also put together a quick video regarding the Overseer system.

 As of the beta update for 11/23/2019 the Overseer system is now available on Beta.
 To gain overseer quests and agents purchase the An Overseer's First Agents crate from the beta buffer Finch.
 This will grant you the short tutorial overseer quests and your first agent.
 Completing the tutorial overseer quests will grant you another agent, as well as your first two persistent overseer quests.
 For the purposes of beta, the overseer rewards only drop more overseer system agents and quests.